All Products

 Tablestore:Features

-Last Updated:Jul 26, 2024
+Last Updated:Oct 17, 2024

 Tablestore provides the following core features: query based on random primary key columns and non-primary key columns, Boolean query, geo query, full-text search, fuzzy query, prefix query, nested query, collapse (distinct), sorting, match all query, and aggregation.
-You can use the features based on your business requirements.
+You can use these features based on your business requirements.
 Some features of search indexes are equivalent to specific SQL statements.

 Core features

-Search indexes support multi-dimensional data queries and common data statistical analysis.
+Search indexes support multi-dimensional data queries and common statistical analysis.
 The following table describes the core features of search indexes.

 Feature